SkatAI/RAGtime/readme.md

-# DMI 2024
+# RAGtime

-Repo for the streamlit app for DMI2024
+RAG backend for the RAG over the AI-act